 It was time to call on Mom to see if she could write a recipe for something she had done from scratch without ever measuring a thing.

 On August 21, 2016 I had the deep pleasure of putting in a long day of triathlon training and crossed the finish line of Ironman Mont-Tremblant.
 I can now say, “I am an Ironman!”, and not state wistfully, “Well, I hope after all this hard work to become an Ironman.”
 It’s now official.

-Completing an Ironman race, as complex and amazing and difficult and painful and adventurous as it is in itself, is no small feat.
+Completing an Ironman race, as complex and amazing and difficult and painful and adventurous as it is in itself, is no small feat for the person with autoimmune disease and food “issues.”
 My Coach has reminded me all throughout the process of training that it’s important to respect the distance.
 Additionally, completing an Ironman race with autoimmune disease requires another layer of careful strategizing, testing, responding appropriately, and in my case, creating aspects of my training and fueling that are unique to me.